Updated: Jul 30

 Time and time again, I've seen companies try to market to everybody for fear of losing business.
 Just because you're focused on a key target audience doesn't mean people outside of that group won't do business with you.
 But it does mean, the more focused you are on your target market and their needs, the easier it will be for you to sell to them in a way that works.

-What is a Marketing Persona Anyway?
+What is a Customer Persona Anyway?

 But it’s more than that.
-Outlining who your target customer is will inform your marketing strategies, social media posts, content marketing efforts, and even provide information to help your business develop new products or services.
+Outlining who your target customer is will inform your marketing strategies, social media posts, and content marketing efforts, and even provide information to help your business develop new products or services.
 Overall outlining customer personas is critical to making the most of your marketing efforts and helping you grow your business.

 A buyer persona represents a segment of your audience.
 While it will end up looking like a single person, it is not one customer.
-It is a composite of an audience it represents.
+It is a composite of the audience it represents.
 For example, if you’re selling toys one persona might be the end-user - the children that play with the toy.
 Another persona would be the person who purchases the toy.

 Not sure where to get started?
 See below for a step-by-step guide to creating your buyer personas.
 Aim for 1-3 personas to start, a maximum of 5 depending on your industry.